Belaying

-Fundamentals
+Description

-Belaying is a critical part of the climbing system.
-A correct belaying method lets the belayer hold the entire weight of the climber with relatively little force, and easily arrest even a long fall.
+Belaying is a critical part of climbing safety.
+Correct belaying methods allow a belayer to hold the entire weight of the climber with relatively little force and easily arrest falls.

-In its simplest form, a belay consists of merely a rope that runs from a climber to another person (the belayer) who can stop the climber's fall.
+In its simplest form, a belay consists of a rope that runs from a climber to another person (the belayer) who can stop the climber's fall.
 In the modern day, most climbers use a variety of gear to belay, notably harnesses and belay devices.
 Thus, in a typical modern climbing setup, one end of the rope is fixed to the harness of the climber, most often by a figure-eight knot.
 The rope then passes through some form of climbing protection.
 Protection may come in the form of fixed protection, such as permanent pitons or bolts, or in the form of removable protection, such as nuts, hexes, and spring-loaded camming devices.

 The other end of the rope is attached to the belayer, who remains lower than the climber.
 The belayer wears a harness to which a belay device is attached.
-The belay device acts as a friction break, and allows the belayer to easily vary the amount of friction on the rope by altering the rope's position.
+The belay device acts as a friction brake, and allows the belayer to easily vary the amount of friction on the rope by altering the rope's position.
 In one position, the rope runs freely through the belay device.
 In another position, it can be held without the rope sliding through the device because of the friction on the rope.
-This is called 'locking off' the rope.
+This is called "locking off" the rope.

 While the rope is locked off, the climber's fall should be arrested and they will be left suspended, but safe, somewhere below the last piece of protection.
-Generally, the climber will not fall any farther than the length between them and their last piece of protection, plus the length of the rope between them and their last piece of protection.
-That is, if a climber climbs three feet higher than the last piece of protection in the rock, and then falls, the climber will fall six feet in total: three to the protection, and three below that.
-A dynamic rope is often used so that the climber is not brought to a sudden jarring stop.
+Generally, the climber will not fall any farther than the length between them and their last piece of protection, plus the length of the rope between them and their last piece of protection, plus the length of any slack in the system and extra length from the stretching of the rope under load.
+That is, if a climber climbs three feet higher than the last piece of protection in the rock, and then falls, the climber will fall at least six feet in total: three to the protection, and three below that, and then an extra distance for the extra rope.
+A dynamic rope is usually used so that the climber is not brought to a sudden jarring stop.

-After a climber falls, the belayer can gently lower a climber to a safe point where climbing can be resumed.
+After a climber falls, the belayer can gently lower the climber to a safe point where climbing can be resumed.
 When a climber is finished climbing, belayers can lower climbers to the ground safely.